 Dr. Islam’s team has licensed their laser treatment device to a Michigan start-up company, Omni Sciences.
 Islam is its new president, and the company receives support from the University of Michigan.
 We’ll be letting you know right here just as soon as the Omni hand held laser treatment unit is available for consumers.

 So, should you use a Zeno Hot Spot or similar device in the meantime?

 We don’t think so.
 We think you’re probably better off using “pimple emergency” treatments that take about 24 hours to work.

 One approach is to go your dermatologist and to ask for an injection of prednisone or some other steroid that will shrink a pimple overnight.
-All this does is to shrink the pimple to the contour of the skin, but that is enough to enable you to conceal it with makeup.
+All this does is to shrink the pimple to the contour of the skin, but that is enough to enable you to conceal the affected area with makeup4.
 Steroid shots into pimples are not usually covered by insurance and they are not cheap.

 Moreover, injecting the same location in the skin multiple times can cause permanent fading of skin pigment.
 You may have a permanent light or white spot where you once had pimples.
 It is usually best to leave this treatment for major “pimple emergencies” such as weddings and proms.